beast-dev/tracer/manuscript/response.md

 *S1: How does the conditional posterior visualization work?
 That seems like a major improvement, but it’s not shown anywhere or described beyond a mention in the intro.
 The documentation basically says “try things out!”-- this mostly works except for here.*

 We agree that our original description of visualising conditional posteriors was confusing, chiefly because we failed to provide instructions on how a user can generate the plots.
 We have rectified this short-coming by adding these instructions.
-The beginning of the paragraph now reads:
+The paragraph now reads:

 "Tracer offers a solution of visualising conditional posterior distributions as well.
 Selecting one continuous and one categorical parameter generates side-by-side violin or boxplots under the Joint-Marginal panel.
 These plots present the continuous parameter distribution conditioned on the observed categorical values.
-A typical use case involves Bayesian stochastic search variable selection..."
+A typical use case involves Bayesian stochastic search variable selection (BSSVS), a form of model averaging, in which parameters influence the likelihood function only when a specific model is selected by a random indicator function."

 *S2: We were happy to see that the HME is no longer an option for model comparison (given its notorious bias).*